Take Action: No Regulatory Exemptions

 All of CBAN’s reports and commentary documents on this issue are now posted in one place: Click here to access the full campaign library.

-CBAN responses:
+CBAN analysis:

 - New Proposals Would Eliminate Transparency on GMOs in Canada: Regulatory guidance changes would result in unregulated, unreported genetically engineered foods and seeds, April 13, 2022 (Report in French)